jiafulow/HZG_Analyzer/README.md

 Notes:
 ------
-  * No more visable runtime errors.
+  * No more visible runtime errors.
 Will update instructions shortly.

 From Yanyan (compiling MCFM for MEM):
 ------------------------------------